Division of Social Sciences

 Courses in Research Methods and Experiential Learning

 Students enrolled in this program spend two days per week as state legislative interns in Annapolis during the three-month legislative session.
 They also meet and do assignments for a weekly academic seminar on campus.
-Students may enroll in this program only by application to the Director, and applicants must have a 3.0 GPA.
-Students completing the internship earn two course credits.
+Students may enroll in this program only by application to the Director (Dr. Deckman), and applicants must have a 3.0 GPA.
+Eight credits.
+(Note: this program counts as two political science courses.)
 Prerequisite: Political Science 311 or 317, or permission of the Director.

 A full-time, semester-long internship in Washington, DC, with a federal government, political, or non-profit agency.
 Depending upon their interest and internship placement, students may attend hearings, conduct policy research, draft correspondence, monitor legislation, lobby members of Congress, and write analytical reports.
 Students will create an in-depth portfolio of their internship experience.
 Prerequisite: Political Science 102, 2.8 cumulative GPA, permission of an instructor, and successful application to The Washington Center for Internships and Academic Seminars.
 This course is normally open only to juniors and seniors.
 Twelve credits.
 The internship package of Political Science 427, 428, and 429 yields 16 credits towards graduation and 8 credits towards the political science major or minor.